-There’s a surprisingly vibrant tech and entrepreneurial cluster in Austin but that doesn’t really translate to education where things are pretty traditional.
+There’s a surprisingly vibrant tech and entrepreneurial cluster in Austin but it has been slow to translate into education where things are pretty traditional.
 A foundation officer said, “We have been working really hard to get Texas out of the stone age when it comes to charters.”
-There are some high performing charters and pretty good school districts around in CenTX but not many leaders on the edtech and innovation.
+There are some high performing charters and pretty good school districts around in CenTX and a small but growing EdTech community.

-John Fitzpatrick directs Educate Texas (formerly Texas High School Project) which includes T-STEM, the best state STEM network, and a recently launched Texas Teaching, Technology, & Innovation Fund (T3IF) to support blended learning pilots in schools across Texas.
+John Fitzpatrick directs Educate Texas which recently celebrated its 10th anniversary, development of 135 new schools, and lots of lessons learned.
+T-STEM is the biggest and best state STEM network.
 Fitzpatrick points to Akins T-STEM Academy and Adkins New Tech High–the first of 14 New Tech academies in Texas.
 Fitzpatrick and others rave about Manor New Tech (about 20 minutes outside of Austin, profiled here) and the two selective schools in town:

-- Ann Richards School for Young Women Leaders is college-prep school serving 700 girls grades 6-12.
+- Ann Richards School for Young Women Leaders, a college-prep school serving 700 girls grades 6-12.

 LBJ is also home to an early college high school where students have a shot at earning an associate degree along with their high school diploma.
 There are 59 early college high schools and 6 blended early college STEM schools serving more than 15,000 students across the state.